-As Exodus hits the big 40 this year, Exodus’ trekking guru Valerie Parkinson has an anniversary of her own to celebrate… Article first published in 2014.
+In 2014, Exodus turned 40 years old, and our trekking guru Valerie Parkinson had an anniversary of her own to celebrate… Article first published in 2014.

 It’s a love affair which has lasted 30 years – and more than 50% of my life.
-2014 will be the 30th year I have been leading treks in the Himalaya, the highest mountain range on Earth.
+2014 was the 30th year I have been leading treks in the Himalaya, the highest mountain range on Earth.

 I still remember the summer of 1984.
 There were six of us, including my father, setting off on what would be a life-changing adventure trekking through remote parts of Kashmir.
 We trekked over glaciers and high passes, through icy streams and down the most amazing gorges until we finally emerged in Ladakh, a barren, mountainous desert unlike anything I had ever seen before – or since, for that matter.